kubevela/kubevela.github.io/docs/end-user/policies/health.md

 After an application is deployed, users usually want to monitor or observe the health condition of the running application as well as each components.
-Health policy decouples health chechking procedure from application workflow execution.
+Health policy decouples health checking procedure from application workflow execution.
 It allows to set independent health inspection cycle, such as check every 30s.
 That helps users to notice as soon as applications turn out unhealthy and